 And the winning prizes?
 Chinese takeout boxes filled with chocolate-covered fortune cookies and Donnelly’s business card!
 Donnelly promoted the event to her network of agents and received double the average open house attendance, maximizing the listing’s exposure and contributing to the home’s quick sale.

 Get creative with these buzz-worthy marketing tactics:

-- Promote your listing by celebrating an oddball holiday like National Donut Day.
+- Celebrate an oddball holiday: Is it National Donut Day?
 Share donuts at your open house or highlight the best donut shops close to your home on social media.

-- Highlight your home’s lifestyle with short videos for social media posts or stories.
-Show off the renovated basement in a selfie style tour, create a no-bake dessert tutorial in your gorgeous kitchen, or shoot GoPro footage of a bike ride from your home to a nearby trail.
+- Highlight your home’s lifestyle: Do so with short videos for social media posts or stories.
+Show off the renovated basement in a selfie-style tour, create a no-bake dessert tutorial in your gorgeous kitchen, or shoot GoPro footage of a bike ride from your home to a nearby trail.

-- Share your home’s ties to fame to local news outlets for heightened exposure.
+- Share your home’s claim to fame: Pitch your home to local news outlets for heightened exposure.
 Was your home featured in a movie or TV show?
 Were any of the previous owners famous?
-Is your home historical due to its age, architecture, or location?
-If the answer to any of these questions is yes, then research the connection and pitch your listing story to local radio stations, tv news programs, newspapers, and magazines.
+Is your home historic due to its age, architecture, or location?
+If the answer to any of these questions is yes, research the connection and pitch your listing story to local radio stations, TV news programs, newspapers, and magazines.